GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_StakeholderRequirement](../../stereotypes.md#SAF_StakeholderRequirement)

 A Stakeholder Requirement is a Requirement imposed by a Stakeholder.
-Stakeholders Concerns are refined by Stakeholder Requirements applicable for the SOI.
-The Stakeholder Requirements are a result of discussions and agreement of how the SOI addresses the concerns of the respective Stakeholder.
+Stakeholder Concerns are refined by Stakeholder Requirements applicable for the SOI.
+The Stakeholder Requirements are a result of discussions and agreements of how the SOI addresses the Concerns of the respective Stakeholder.
 ## Structural Item
 Basic concept of an Item of a structure.
 ## Subject